ashlineldridge/metron/README.md

         --stop-on-client-error
             Sets whether the profiling operation should stop if the client encounters an error when sending requests to the target(s).
-This setting only affects *client- side* errors (e.g., too many open files) and not HTTP error statuses returned by the target(s).
+This setting only affects *client- side* errors (e.g. too many open files) and not HTTP error statuses returned by the target(s).

             See --stop-on-http-non-2xx for setting HTTP status stopping behaviour.